iscc/mobi/README.md

     -d                 dump headers and other info to output and extra files -r                 write raw data to the output folder
 ```

+### [0.3.0] - 2020-03-02

+- Add support for mobi7 only files
+- Add experimental support for mobi print replica files

 ### [0.2.0] - 2020-03-02